 We love opening packages (just ask Jeff Bezos) but the contents must be well thought through.

 During our market research, we found that 65% of team members felt that generic, careless contents actually have a negative impact on wellbeing.
-Interestingly, perceived cost did not have a bearing on the enjoyment when unboxing the package, but care in selecting and presenting the items matters, a lot.
+Interestingly, the perceived cost did not have a bearing on the enjoyment when unboxing the package but care in selecting and presenting the items matters, a lot.

-We’ve been delivering physical packages (ranging from cocktail kits through to souvenirs and boarding passes) with our experiences with great results.
+We’ve been delivering physical packages (ranging from cocktail kits to souvenirs and boarding passes) with our virtual travel experiences with great results.